 In addition, the Jurisprudence Exam will result in five (5) contact hours of continuing education and will fulfill the Ethics requirement for renewal of LPCA, LPC, and LPCS licensure.

 The Center for Credentialing & Education (CCE) administers the NC Jurisprudence Exam via the i-counseling website.
 The exam costs $45 which is paid when the exam is first accessed.
-To access the exam, simply go to www.i-counseling.net and select the State Law and Rules button on the left navigation bar.
-After reviewing the directions, you can register by selecting the Proceed to Login button.
+To access the exam, simply go to www.i-counseling.net and select the Jurisprudence button in the center of the page.
+After reviewing the directions, you can register by selecting the Login button.
 When you are ready, you can purchase the examination by selecting the Purchase button associated with the appropriate NC Jurisprudence Exam on the program page of the website.
 Be sure to select the exam for the licensure for which you are applying or renewing.
 Examinees may enter the exam as often as needed to successfully complete the exam.
 After passing the exam, you will be able to print a certificate of completion.

 The NCBLPC provides educational materials on the laws impacting counseling and develops the exam question pool used by CCE.
-Individuals completing the exam are encouraged to read the NCBLPC Professional Briefs and to refer to these briefs while completing the exam.
-The exam covers the following NCBLPC Professional Briefs:
+The exam covers the following:

 - Clients in Facilities